A KINSMAN OF ALL OF US: CENGIZ DAĞCI

 Related News

-As part of the “International Student Iftars” organized by the Presidency for Turks Abroad and Related Communities (YTB), int
+Abdulhadi Turus, President of the Presidency for Turks Abroad and Related Communities (YTB), reacted to Greece's appointment